hoboacademic/conflictinginscriptions/_posts/HyperlinkTest.md

 link: https://geographyandethics.wordpress.com/2011/08/23/interview-with-dr-joel-wainwright-the-ohio-state-university/
 ---

 Test for **link posts**.
-This link goes to an interesting interview with Joel Wainwright discussing geographic research.
+This link goes to an interesting interview with Joel Wainwright discussing geographic research design and methods.